With 2 More Wins, Romney Looks To Super Tuesday

 There's also Oklahoma voting on Tuesday, another socially conservative state.
 And then you've got the very large Southern state of Virginia voting on Tuesday.
-But that's a state where only Mitt Romney and Ron Paul qualified to compete, which is as you recall, a big blow to Newt Gingrich, who had really hoped to be a serious contender there.
+But that's a state where only Mitt Romney and Ron Paul qualified to compete, which as you recall was a big blow to Newt Gingrich, who had really hoped to be a serious contender there.

 MONTAGNE: Well, what about Ron Paul?
 Has he got a shot in some of the other states?

-SHAPIRO: Yeah, if you look West, there are states like North Dakota, Alaska, Idaho, where Libertarian philosophy like Ron Paul's might do well, although Idaho has a very large Mormon population, so that could tip the state into Mitt Romney's camp.
+SHAPIRO: Yeah, if you look West, there are states like North Dakota, Alaska, Idaho, where a libertarian philosophy like Ron Paul's might do well, although Idaho has a very large Mormon population, so that could tip the state into Mitt Romney's camp.